railsuser2014/openobject-doc-book-en/source/book/4/4_09_Accounts/4_09_Accounts_record.rst

 	#.
 To see all of the entries by Journal:  *Financial Management > Entries > Analytic Entries > Entries by journal*  and then click on one of the journal names.

-..
-TODO - this did not work originally.
+.. todo:: - this did not work originally.
 Does it now?

 .. note:: Reviewing a hierarchical account